matze-dd/Tex2txt/README.md

 Line and column numbers in LT's messages will be corrected, preceding each message by the corresponding file name.
 The script does not create auxiliary files.
-In order to suppress purely diagnostic messages from LT, one can use `python3 shell2.py Banach/*.tex 2>/dev/null`.
+In order to suppress purely diagnostic messages from LT, one can say `python3 shell2.py Banach/*.tex 2>/dev/null`.

 [Back to top](#tex2txt-a-flexible-latex-filter-with-tracking-of-line-numbers-or-character-positions)